2009 swine flu pandemic in New Zealand: Outbreak history

-30 suspected cases and 23 people were in isolation being treated with Tamiflu.

 Confirmed cases have tested positive for the Mexican swine flu strain of influenza type A. Probable cases had tested positive for influenza type A after possible recent exposure to the Mexican strain.
 Suspected cases have flu symptoms after possible recent exposure to the Mexican strain.
 On 6 June a one-year-old boy from Manukau City was diagnosed with swine flu and several other people who had been exposed to him had gone into isolation.

 On 8 June, the Ministry of Health confirmed three further cases of novel Influenza A(H1N1); bringing the national total to 17.
-One of the new cases is the son of a Canterbury man who recently flew into New Zealand On Air NZ flight NZ5.
-The other two new cases came from international flights from Los Angeles (NZ5) and Melbourne (NZ124).
-These people have been isolated and are being treated with Tamiflu.
-Health officials are in the process of contacted those who may have had contact with those confirmed of having Influenza A(H1N1).
+This included the son of a Canterbury man who had recently flown into New Zealand from Los Angeles, as well as a passenger from that same flight and a further international flight from Melbourne.
+As with previous cases, they were isolated and are being treated with Tamiflu.
 The following day (9 June), the Ministry of Health reported two further cases.
 Both of these new cases travelled to New Zealand from Los Angeles on 31 May, and are currently in isolation with their close contacts.
 Concern has also be raised after 19 people (16 students, two teachers and one parent) from Gisborne Boys' High School returned to New Zealand on 9 June, and five students began experiencing flu-like symptoms.
 ItA(H1N1) It was confirmed on 11 June that swabs taken from the students returned negative for novel Influenza.

 On 17 June, there was a cumulative total of 127 confirmed cases of novel H1N1 influenza in the country.
 Some of these represent person to person transfers without a link to a person who had travelled recently meaning New Zealand has experienced a community level outbreak.

 On 29 June 2009, there were 523 confirmed cases.
 There was 1 critical case in Hawkes Bay.
 The patient was said to have pre-existing medical conditions, but the doctors have put her condition down to swine flu.

 On 7 July 2009, there were 1195 confirmed cases.
 There were 12 critical cases in Nationwide and 53 people had been hospitalised due to the flu.